TieDyedDevil/vumeter/README.md

 of that average value.
 You should not use this indicator to set recording levels.

-A command-line option is provided to set makeup gain.
-Use this to compensate when monitoring a sink that has its volume set to less than 100%.
-Determine the appropriate gain by inspecting the output of `pactl list sinks`.

 The meter may or may not be affected by volume changes on its monitored sink.
 For example, if your sink is called `audio-card`, you'd attach the meter to `audio-card.monitor`.
 If the sink has hardware volume control,